 Can the birdhouse be easily reached by predators?
 Can cats manage to climb up to it?
 Place any nestbox, as best you can, out of reach of predators.

 Kingston University graduate Aaron Dunkerton designed The Swift Brick, a unit of 5 clamp-fired bricks that could be placed under the eaves of a house being renovated to provide a nesting place for swifts.
 Along with The Sparrow Brick, meant to give shelter to our fast-disappearing House Sparrows, Aaron‘s design was shortlisted for the Design Council Future Pioneer Award 2013.
 The bricks were cast with the help of MBH, Freshfield Lane, W. Sussex.

-On Aaron’s webpage are his Bird Brick designs, contact details, and his reasons for wanting to save the House Sparrow.
+On Aaron’s webpage are his Bird Brick designs, contact details, & his reasons for wanting to save the House Sparrow.

-Bird Bricks Houses are made for a range of the UK’s small to medium-sized birds, from Blue Tits to Starlings to Swallows.
-The website has a table of entrance sizes for each species.
+Bird Brick Houses cater for a range of small to medium-sized UK birds, from Blue Tits to Starlings to Swallows, with a table of entrance sizes for each species.
 The company’s core market is bulk manufacturing for new housing estates & industrial units, but they will supply Bird Brick Houses for retro-fitting into an existing structure, individually if required.

 ‘ Our brick matching service includes the collection of bricks from the site, bricks which are then used to construct the Bird Brick Houses specified.
 The finished boxes are returned ready to fit.
 We also hold a supply of some commonly used bricks.’
 Contact them for details.